ha7m010/blog/content/docs/03-customization.md

 weight: 3
 ---

-The more you know, the less real work you will get done.
-You have been warned.

 ## Site config

 In your site config file (`hugo.yaml` or `config.yaml`), you can customize some options such as the top menu or footer, which should be straightforward to understand if you take a look at the `exampleSite`'s config file.